-The Exchange believes that the proposed rule change is consistent with the provisions of Section 6 of the Act, in general, and Sections 6(b)(4) and 6(b)(5) of the Act, in particular, in that it provides an equitable allocation of reasonable fees among users and recipients of the data and is not designed to permit unfair discrimination among customers, issuers, and brokers.
+The Exchange believes that the proposed rule change is consistent with the provisions of section 6 of the Act,17 in general, and sections 6(b)(4) and 6(b)(5) of the Act,18 in particular, in that it provides an equitable allocation of reasonable fees among users and recipients of the data and is not designed to permit unfair discrimination among customers, issuers, and brokers.

-The fees are also equitable and not unfairly discriminatory because they will apply to all data recipients that choose to subscribe to NYSE MKT Order Imbalances.
+The fees are also equitable and not unfairly discriminatory because they will apply to all data recipients that choose to subscribe to NYSE Arca BBO and NYSE Arca Trades.

-Multiple Data Feed Fee for NYSE MKT Order Imbalances
+Multiple Data Feed Fee

-The Exchange believes that it is reasonable to require data recipients to pay a modest additional fee [sic] taking a data feed for a market data product in more than two locations, because such data recipients can derive substantial value from being able to consume the product in as many locations as they want.
+The Exchange believes that it is reasonable to require data recipients to pay a modest additional fee for taking a data feed for a market data product in more than two locations, because such data recipients can derive substantial value from being able to consume the product in as many locations as they want.
 In addition, there are administrative burdens associated with tracking each location at which a data recipient receives the product.
 The Multiple Data Feed Fee is designed to encourage data recipients to better manage their requests for additional data feeds and to monitor their usage of data feeds.
 The proposed fee is designed to apply to data feeds received in more than two locations so that each data recipient can have one primary and one backup data location before having to pay a multiple data feed fee.
-The Exchange notes that this pricing is consistent with similar pricing adopted in 2013 by the Consolidated Tape Association ("CTA").14 The Exchange also notes that the OPRA Plan imposes a similar charge of \$100 per connection for circuit connections in addition to the primary and backup connections.
-15 simultaneously proposing to remove fees related to Managed Non-Display Services for NYSE MKT OpenBook, NYSE MKT BBO, and NYSE MKT Trades.
-See SR-NYSEMKT-2016-03 and SR-NYSEMKT-2016-04.
-The fees applicable to NYSE MKT Integrated market data product effective as of January 4, 2016 do not include Managed Non-Display Services fees.
+The Exchange notes that this pricing is consistent with similar pricing adopted